hugo-pb/interview-scheduler/README.md

 # Interview Scheduler

-This programme was created to aid students in polishing their interview techniques.
+This web application was created to aid students in polishing their interview techniques.
 Any day of the week, a student can schedule an appointment with a mentor who is available.

 !['img of home page'](https://github.com/hugo-pb/interview-scheduler/blob/master/docs/homepage.png)